jaydanurwin/gatsby-starter-material-business-markdown/content/blog/how-to-set-up-chromebook-for-web-development/index.md

 This post is definitely for the more tech savvy individual but I wanted to write it in a way that a beginner wouldn't miss steps and someone with more experience could get what they need quickly.

-## How to Enable Linux for Chrome OS A.K.A.
+## Enable Linux for Chrome OS A.K.A.
 Crostini

 1. At the bottom right, select the time.
 2. Select Settings.